LichiMan/EZLookdevTools/README.md

 <img width="40%" src="docs/images/katanaEZCollectionsShelves.jpg" alt="EZSurfacing Tools" style="margin-right: 10px;" />

 ###### Note
-A node must be selected before running, this node will be used as the scene point where to process and examine the scene graph locations.
+A node must be selected before running any of this tools, this node will be used as the scene point where to process and examine the scene graph locations.

 Collections, viewport colors, and material assignments are based on attribute values at locations as in.
 ```